-TABLE 3-1: FORECASTING DATA SOURCES Source Description Air Traffic Control Tower (ATCT) Airport Operations Data The FAA database provides aircraft operations counts for equipped airports.
-For Aurora State Airport, ATCT reports are available from late 2015 through 2021.
-The 6-year period (2016-2021) of full year data provides a reliable historical indication of basic activity, adjusted to reflect specific conditions, to provide a baseline for new aircraft operations forecasts at the Airport.
+TABLE 3-1: FORECASTING DATA SOURCES

+Source Description Air Traffic Control Tower (ATCT) The FAA database provides aircraft operations counts for ATCT-equipped airports.
+For Aurora State Airport, ATCT reports became available in late 2015 when the ATCT opened.
+With an established 2021 base year for the new activity forecasts, a 6-year period (2016- Airport Operations Data 2021) of full year ATCT data was used to provide a reliable historical indication of basic activity, adjusted to reflect specific conditions, to develop a 2021 baseline for new aircraft operations forecasts at the Airport.
 The FAA standard ATCT activity categories are not specific to aircraft types, but do break out local and itinerant operations.
 Itinerant operation counts are logged for air carrier, general aviation, air taxi, and military aircraft.
 Local operation counts are logged for civil and military aircraft.
 The Aurora ATCT manager also provided additional first-hand observations about the mix of air traffic, and common operational factors not captured in ATCT data for the Airport.
-FAA National Based Aircraft Inventory Program The FAA National Based Aircraft Inventory Program database assigns all eligible active civilian aircraft to individual airports, as reported and verified by airport owners.
-Aircraft reported by more than one airport are researched by airport management, with the final resolution approved by FAA.
-Inactive and other aircraft that do not meet FAA criteria may be listed, but they are not included in the airport's current "validated count."
-The FAA requires airport owners to update their counts periodically to reflect changes in activity.
-The accuracy of based aircraft counts at individual airports has improved significantly with more consistent airport verification and reporting.
-The current level of verification was not common in previous airport master plan data.

-Includes aircraft located on ODAV-owned property and aircraft located on privately-owned property that have TTF access.
+1 Includes aircraft located on ODAV-owned property and aircraft located on privately-owned property that have TTF access.
 Source: Century West Engineering, FAA and industry terminology.